 Is uninsured motorist coverage required in Louisiana?

 Yes, by law, Louisiana drivers are required to include uninsured motorist coverage on their policy.
-However, you must sign a document acknowledging rejection of this coverage.
+However, you elect not to carry this coverage you must sign a document acknowledging the rejection of it.

 What happens if I don't have care insurance?